 About the 4-H Animal Education Project

 Explore a topic related to different livestock or companion animals, such as general care, nutrition, housing, or healthcare!
+Then create a poster to educate others about what you have learned.
 Animal ownership or exhibition is not required.

 Contact the Marion County 4-H office:

 Manuals and activity guides can be found on the project pages for each species: